A lot of builders have been waiting for the Tomahawk Max to release and I'll explain why

 B450 motherboards are much cheaper than X570, but there are plenty of good-quality models that come with all the features you'd need for a typical gaming computer (or mid-level workstation for that matters).
 But here's the deal; to use a B450 motherboard with the new Ryzen 3000 series CPUs, the chances are high you'd first need to perform a BIOS update on your B450 motherboard yourself for your new Ryzen 3rd gen CPU to be compatible.
 But here lies the problem; to be able to perform the BIOS update, you need to either:

-Have an old AMD CPU on-hand to install in your B450 motherboard to be able to actually do the update.
+A: Have an old AMD CPU on-hand to install in your B450 motherboard to be able to actually do the update, or

 Sounds good, right?
 Especially plan B, no?
-Here's the problem with either of these solutions:
+Here's 2 problems with either of these solutions:

 Therefore, getting a standard B450 Tomahawk isn't recommended for new Ryzen 3rd gen CPUs whatsoever - even if you do the BIOS update yourself, you could encounter issues either now like many others have, or down the road (due to the small BIOS chip).
 To solve the problem MSI quickly (well, it hasn't turned out too quick for the US) released a "Max" version of the popular Tomahawk with a new and bigger BIOS ROM/chip to be able to accommodate the new BIOS (and future BIOS updates).
 Plus, the new Tomahawk comes already equipped with the new BIOS too, so there's no need to update the BIOS yourself - very handy for those building a new PC.